tearflake/symp-intro/README.md

 #### 💡 The Idea

-In Symp, every computation may follow one simple ritual:
+In Symp, every computation may follow a simple ritual:

 ```